sktime/enhancement-proposals/steps/27_BasePkg/step.md

   1. The `pkg.save` calls internally `datamodule.save` and `model.save`.

      - Here, we would also have an arg called `exclude` (present in `fit` and `pkg.save`) which expects a `list` of strings and the user can decide what to "exclude" while saving (like excluding scalers and saving only the model weights).
-By default, it would be empty
+By default, it would be empty.
+See the vignettes in the next section for more info.
        - But we would always save the `model_cfg` and `data_module_cfg` and user cant pass these to `exclude`.

   2. If the datamodule has scalers (or any other artifact) to save, it would save it and return the path of the saved artifact else, return `None`.
 The model saves the model weights using `ModelCheckpoint`.

   3. After collecting the paths where all the artifacts have been saved from the D2 and M layers, it would create a `artifacts.json` that would save the aritfacts and the place they are saved

-     - This would save us from writing a long `if-else` block and the `load` would simply read through this json and load everything.
+     - This would be a cleaner solution that looking over the whole directory to see if scalers are present or not and the `load` would simply read through this json and load everything.
 So, in case user has decided to exclude anything or D2 layer didnt have anything to save (eg, `scalers` were not initializer), `load` would not face any issues.
      - Obviously, if D2 returns `None` meaning it had nothing to `save` we would raise warnings.

   4. The `pkg` class just performs the reconciliation and make sure if everything is saved in correct places or not.